EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

    The following attributes are available:

    - quantity: Name of the quantity to save.
-Currently, only `capacity` exists, refering to :py:func:`muse.outputs.capacity`.
+Currently, `capacity` exists, referring to :py:func:`muse.outputs.capacity`.
 However, users can customize and create further output quantities by registering with MUSE via :py:func:`muse.outputs.register_output_quantity`.
 See :py:mod:`muse.outputs` for more details.